 Are engineers considered scientists?
-Some people would classify engineers as scientists.
-While others will adamantly say they’re not.
+Some would classify engineers as scientists, while others will adamantly say they’re not.

 Who is a scientist?

-Scientists answer questions we’ve all pondered at some point in our lives.
+Scientists answer the questions we’ve all pondered at some point in our lives.
 I’m sure you’ve asked the following questions before:

 This in a nutshell is the scientific method.
 And the end result is the advancement of knowledge in a particular subject matter.
-In other words, to create new knowledge through discovery.
+In other words, creating new knowledge through discovery.

 Who is an engineer?